-- Check your Transfer Equivalency Report (TER) to find out how your community college credits count toward Western requirements.
+- Check you Transfer Equivalency Report (TER) to find out how the credits you already earned count toward Western requirements.

-- Students transferring to Western with a Washington community college Direct Transfer Agreement (DTA) Associate Degree have completely satisfied their General University Requirements (GURs).
+- Students transferring to Western with a Washington State 2 year college Direct Transfer Agreement (DTA) Associate Degree have completely satisfied their General University Requirements (GURs).

-- Your community college classes and grades may count toward your chosen major or minor
+- Your previous college credits and grades may count toward your chosen major or minor.

 Key Policies to Know